 Meditative Inquiry, Mantra and Pranayama

-Mantras serve to slow down, deepen and renew the mind, particularly single syllable seed or bija mantras like Om, Aim, Hreem, Shreem, Kleem, in various formulas as per the person.
-These serve to break down the conditioned patterns and noise of our thoughts, and take our awareness into a steady and one-pointed state.
+Mantras serve to slow down, deepen and renew the mind, particularly single syllable seed or bija mantras like Om, Aim, Hreem, Shreem, Kleem, as in various Shakti Mantras.
+These serve to break down the conditioned patterns and noise of our thoughts and blockages in our Prana, and take our awareness into a steady and one-pointed state.

-Practice Pranayama letting your inhalation and exhalation gradually gather and release all your thoughts and mental patterns.
-In the space or retention between inhalation and exhalation, thought naturally comes to an end, and the inner Prana can renew the mind.
+Practice Pranayama letting your inhalation and exhalation gradually gather in and release outwardly all your thoughts and mental patterns.
+In the space or retention between inhalation and exhalation, thought naturally comes to an end, and an inner Prana can renew the mind.

 Learn the proper care of your mind if you would know your true Self and the nature of the cosmic reality, the Supreme Brahman.
-Meditation is the key but it must be a silent, vast and profound meditation where thought has no place.
+Meditation is the key but it must be a silent, vast and profound meditation where thought has no place, not just following a technique.

 Reset your mind daily and your mental and emotions disturbances and toxins will naturally be washed away.
-With the renewed awareness you will naturally find new solutions to improve your life, gain greater energy and creativity, and be more kind, compassionate and helpful for everyone.
+With the renewed awareness gained you will naturally find new solutions to improve your life, gain greater energy and creativity, and be more kind, compassionate and helpful for everyone.
+Resetting your mind is the key to resetting your life.

 Dr. David Frawley (Vamadeva Shastri)